 100 Othonos St., 145 62 Kifissia

 Tel.: +30 2108015870 ext.
 510

-Christina Giamali is a Geologist and holds a master’s degree in Palaeontology and Stratigraphy.
-She is also a PhD candidate of the National and Kapodistrian University of Athens.
-Since 2017 she works in the Geological – Palaeontological Department of the Goulandris Natural History Museum.
+Christina Giamali is a doctor of Geology and Geoenvironments of the National and Kapodistrian University of Athens.
+She also holds a master’s degree in Palaeontology and Stratigraphy of the same university.
+Since 2017 she works in the Geological – Palaeontological and Marine Biology Departments of the Goulandris Natural History Museum.